jdcloudcom/en/documentation/Middleware/Message-Queue/Getting-Started/Getting-Started.md

  Note:

- - If you need to establish a direct connection of public network with Message Queue, please select **Public network-North China* Region where the performance is limited (with TPS limit of 500).
+ - If you need to establish a direct connection of public network with Message Queue, please select **Public network-North China* Region where the performance is limited (with TPS limit of 1000), and the quota is 5.
- - In the region: public network (North China), Message Queue Service can only be used for testing (public network can be directly accessed); please do not use it in the production environment, and the product's service level agreement shall not be committed.
+ - In the region: public network (North China), Message Queue Service can only be used for testing (public network can be directly accessed); please do not use it in the production environment, related resources expense will not be collected (since April 15, 2019), and the product's service level agreement shall not be committed.
  - The production environment is recommended to be in other regions (Message Queue Service public network is inaccessible; it can be directly accessed within VPC).